SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### things used

-A test double is a thing that replaces a production thing in testing
+A test double is a thing that replaces a production thing in testing Types of test doubles: dummys, fakes, sutbs, mocks

+dummys|passed but never used|never used, but take up space? dummy thicc fakes|working implementations but use some shortcut (e.g. database in memory)|fake a part of their implementation stubs|provide predefined answers/return values (instead of figuring them out)|similar to method stubs mocks|make sure the method was called on it properly|ock the method that was called on them till it behaves properly (no, I've got no idea here)

 #### types of tests